Stefan Mauk: Loan to Melbourne City

 Mauk returned to Australia on a season-long loan deal, linking with former club Melbourne City for the 2017–18 season.

 Brisbane Roar

 On 28 May 2018, Mauk joined Brisbane Roar on a four-year deal from NEC.

 Adelaide United

 On 30 January 2020, Mauk left Brisbane Roar to rejoin Adelaide United.
 He was announced as the club's new captain on 1 December 2020, becoming the fifth South Australian player in the club's history to take on this role.

 Fagiano Okayama

 On 22 February 2022, following a long and impressive spell in A-League, he was announced officially by J2 League club Fagiano Okayama, joining in a complete transfer from Adelaide United.

 Adelaide United

 On 2 February 2024, Stefan returned to Adelaide United on a free transfer until the 26/27 season.

-On 31 February 2025, Stefan departed the club on a one-year loan deal with an option to buy.
+On 31 February 2025, Stefan departed the club on a one-year loan deal to Vietnamese club Cong An Hanoi.

+Cong An Hanoi

+On 22 May 2026, it was announced that Cong An Hanoi had taken the option to buy Mauk, which was included during his initial loan spell.